newhavenrb/conferences/13_Cruft_and_Technical_Debt_A_Long_View.md

 When something which is old for sure, you do analysis of codebase and take a hard look at the assumptions to determine cost of removing cruft
 Wins can be gained by readjusting assumptions and starting assumptions from scratch

-What is the lifecycle of a project? (see slide)
+What is the life cycle of a project? (see slide)

-What is a better lifecycle?
+What is a better life cycle?
 *Track your cruft!!!*
 When you make an assumption, you should write down the assumption All assumptions should be visible to the entire team